Image courtesy of The Women's Library, LSE

-It is the locations, identities and lives of many of these determined campaigners ~ and in the year 1911 ~ that Mapping Women’s Suffrage aims to capture.
-You can look at the map to find a suffrage campaigner who lived near you – a suffragist or suffragette down your street.
+It is the identities, locations and lives of many of these determined campaigners ~ and in the year 1911 ~ that Mapping Women’s Suffrage aims to capture.
+You can click on our map to find a suffrage campaigner who lived near you – a suffragist or suffragette down your street.

 In 1911, the women’s suffrage campaign was at its height.
 Many women and men who sympathised with Votes for Women had become active campaigners by then.
 Indeed, suffrage branches had sprung up the length and breadth of England.
 There was scarcely a community or town that did not have its own NUWSS branch.
 Larger towns and cities often had WSPU and WFL branches too as well as a paid suffrage organizer, a central office, and even a suffrage shop selling books, posters, scarfs and badges.

 For some suffragettes, the census forms themselves became symbols of protest ~ they scrawled messages of defiance across them (see images above).
-Many suffragette and suffragist census forms are supplied free by the Mapping Women’s Suffrage project (thanks to partners The National Archives) and can be viewed by clicking suffrage campaigner icons on the map.
+Many suffragette and suffragist census forms are supplied free by the Mapping Women’s Suffrage project (thanks to partners The National Archives) and can be viewed on the map.